vacp2p/research/rln-research/membership-merkle-tree-storage-evaluation.md

 ## Storage Overhead Analysis

 **Per-app memory cap**: Before starting the analysis, it is worth reviewing the per-app memory cap on mobile devices (Android and iOS) which are more resource-restricted compared to desktop nodes.
-Note that these values are not accurate and not evaluated by us, and merely to give some intuition on per-app memory contraints:
+Note that these values are not accurate and not evaluated by us, and merely to give some intuition on per-app memory limitations:
 >  Early Android devices had a per-app memory cap of 16MB.
 Later this cap increased to 24MB or 32MB.
 > iPhone 5s (iOS 10, debug mode, 1GB memory): 600MB can be allocated
 > iPad Air 2 (iOS 11.4, 2GB memory): 1.3GB can be allocated
 > iPhone X (iOS 11.4, 3GB memory): 1.2GB can be allocated
 > iPhone 7 Plus (iOS 12.1, 3GB memory): 1.8GB can be allocated
 > iPad 13-inch (iOS 11.4, 4GB memory): 3GB can be allocated
+> 64-bit Chrome browsers are known to have a 4Gb per-tab memory limit (this may vary depending on the OS)

-Assuming that the MT is going to be loaded in memory, then we are facing the limit of `32MB` on Android devices and `600MB` on iOS devices.
+Assuming that the MT is going to be loaded in memory, then we are facing the most constraining values of `32MB` on Android devices and `600MB` on iOS devices.

 **Terminologies**: In this analysis, we use the following terminologies:
 - Tree depth denoted by `d`: The binary logarithm of the maximum number of leaves in a Merkle tree